 Beginning in early September 2025, the U.S. military under President Donald Trump initiated a campaign of airstrikes on small civilian vessels in and near Venezuelan waters.
 Over the following months, at least 40 such strikes across the Caribbean and eastern Pacific resulted in at least 124 deaths.
 The operations formed part of “Operation Southern Spear,” under U.S. Southern Command, which is continuing.

-In parallel, Washington deployed a substantial naval and air presence into the Caribbean — an aircraft carrier, destroyers and cruisers, along with B-1B bombers and a fleet of drones — the largest U.S. military posture in the region since the 1962 Cuban Missile Crisis.
+In parallel, Washington deployed a substantial naval and air presence into the Caribbean — an aircraft carrier, destroyers and cruisers, along with B-1B bombers and a fleet of drones — the largest U.S. military operation in the region since the 1962 Cuban Missile Crisis.

 In the early hours of Jan.
 3, 2026, the U.S. launched Operation Absolute Resolve, a coordinated assault targeting Venezuela’s air defenses, military bases, and critical communications infrastructure across the north of the country.
 Reports indicate that more than 150 U.S. aircraft were involved in suppressing Venezuelan air defenses and striking military facilities.
 The objective was to rapidly degrade the Venezuelan state’s ability to respond, echoing the U.S. “shock and awe” doctrine used in earlier wars.